syncthing/docs/users/config.rst

 introducedBy
     Defines which device has introduced us to this device.
 Used only for following de-introductions.

+certName
+    The device certificate common name, if it is not the default "syncthing".

 From following child elements at least one ``address`` child must exist.

 address